Summary of Decameron tales: Second tale (VII, 2)

-Her husband returning home, Peronella hides her lover in a barrel; which, being sold by her husband, she claims she had already sold to someone currently examining it from the inside to see if it is sound.
-The lover jumps out, and explains that the barrel is not clean enough and that it must be cleaned properly for the purchase to take place.
-The husband thus cleans it, his head inside the barrel; the wife too, sticks her head in there, instructing.
-Meanwhile the lover has his way with the wife from behind, and afterwards has the husband carry the barrel to his house.
+Her husband returning home, Peronella quickly hides her lover Gianello in a barrel.
+The husband has returned home with a buyer for the barrel.
+Peronella rejoins that she has already sold the barrel - and for a much higher price!
+The new buyer is currently checking the inside of the barrel.
+Gianello emerges and states that the barrel is not clean enough The husband bends into the barrel to clean it and Peronella also sticks her head in the barrel to help him, allowing Gianello to take her "like a stallion with a mare."

 Filostrato narrates this tale, which Boccaccio certainly took from Apuleius's The Golden Ass, the same source as tale V, 10.

 Third tale (VII, 3)

-Friar Rinaldo lies with his godchild's mother: her husband finds him in the room with her; and they make him believe that he was curing his godson of worms by a charm.
+Friar Rinaldo lies with the mother of his infant godchild.
+Her husband returns home and finds Rinaldo in the room.
+They tell him that the friar has just cured the child of a potentially fatal case of worms.
+The charade is so convincing that the husband commissions a statue in honor of his son's miraculous cure.

 Elissa tells this tale, which has so many similar versions in French, Italian, and Latin, that it is impossible to identify one as a potential source for this one.
 The relationship between a child's godparent and biological parent was considered so sacred at the time that intercourse between them was considered incest.
 This belief is ridiculed by Boccaccio in a later tale (VII, 10).

 Fourth tale (VII, 4)

-Tofano one night locks his wife out of the house.
-Finding that she cannot convince him to let her in, she pretends to throw herself into a well, throwing a large stone inside.
-Tofano comes out of the house, and runs to the spot, and she goes into the house, locks him out, and hurls abuse at him from within.
+Tofano's wife Ghita has taken to cavorting with another man while her husband is drunk at home.
+One night, Tofono sobers up and wises up, and locks his wife out of the house.
+Finding that she cannot convince him to let her in, she pretends to throw herself into a well, throwing a large stone into the water.
+Tofano comes out of the house, and runs to the spot.
+She runs into the house, locks him out, and hurls abuse at him from within.
+Eventually they are reconciled, but only on the condition that Ghita will be able to do as she pleases in the future.

 Lauretta is the narrator of this very old tale.
 The earliest form of it is found in the Sanskrit Śukasaptati (The Parrot's Seventy Tales), which was compiled in the 6th century AD.
 A later version from the 11th century is found in Disciplina Clericalis, which was written in Latin by Petrus Alphonsi, a Jewish convert to Christianity.
 The tale was very popular and appears in many vernacular languages of the era.